syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/Interaction/SelectionAndDragging.md

 ### How to enable or disable routing for connectors

-By default, each connector routing process is inherited based on the value of the `Constraints` property of the diagram.
-To control the individual connector's routing regardless of the diagram, you should remove the `ConnectorConstraints.InheritRouting` enum value from the `Constraints` property of the Connector and add or remove `ConnectorConstraints.Routing` enum value to the Constrains property to enable or disable the routing respectively.
+By default, each connector's routing process is inherited based on the value of the `Constraints` property of the diagram.
+To control the individual connector's routing regardless of the diagram, you should remove the `ConnectorConstraints.InheritRouting` enum value from the `Constraints` property of the connector and add `ConnectorConstraints.Routing` enum value to the Constraints property or remove `ConnectorConstraints.Routing` enum value from the Constraints property to enable or disable the routing respectively.

 {% tabs %}
 {% highlight C# %}